Macsimka/BlpConveter/README.md

 ## CI / Releases

-Every push triggers GitHub Actions to build a self-contained single-file Windows (`win-x64`) binary and publish a release with a fresh tag based on the commit SHA.
-The release bundle (`blp-converter-win-x64.zip`) contains the executable and bundled native DLL.
+ Pushes to `master` trigger GitHub Actions to build a self-contained single-file Windows (`win-x64`) binary and publish a release with a fresh tag; the release title uses the build date.
+The release bundle (`blp-converter-win-x64.zip`) contains the executable with the native DLL embedded and extracted at runtime.
+If you build manually, keep `rust_blp_converter.dll` next to the executable or supply a platform-specific version.

 ## Project Structure